Matthew Morgan (politician): Political positions

-Elections
+Education

+In April 2023, Morgan sent a letter to State Superintendent Mohammed Choudhury accusing the Maryland State Department of Education of hiding scores from failing scores by altering data files available on the department's website.
+An investigation conducted by the state inspector general found no evidence of these claims.

+Electoral reform

 In 2015, Morgan joined Neil Parrott in filing a lawsuit challenging the state's congressional districts.

 Morgan opposed a 2021 bill that would require elections for county commissioners to only be decided by voters within the districts in which the candidate is running.
 During debate on the legislation, he introduced an amendment that would impose the same rules on school board districts, which was rejected by a 45–93 vote.
 The bill later passed the House of Delegates by a vote of 95-39.

-Morgan opposed legislation introduced during the 2021 legislative session that would send a mail-in ballot to every registered voter in both the state's primary and general elections.
+During the 2021 legislative session, Morgan opposed legislation that would send a mail-in ballot to every registered voter in both the state's primary and general elections.

 In April 2021, Morgan proposed an amendment that would make top law enforcement officers in each jurisdiction elected by local members of the public.

+In September 2025, Morgan spoke at a rally in support of the Safeguard American Voter Eligibility Act, during which he compared requiring an ID to vote to an ID requirement imposed in Charles County to attend the county fair.

 Gun control

 Following a March 2018 school shooting at Great Mills High School, located within Morgan's district, Morgan responded with pessimism that proposed gun control legislation would be effective in preventing future shootings, saying "I don't know if there is a policy fix."
 During the 2019 legislative session, Morgan introduced legislation to give local school systems the ability to station police officers at every school within its jurisdiction.